ki-preclinical-imaging-and-testing/science_data_kit/README_CONFIG.md

 ## Automatic Configuration
 When you start a Neo4j container through the application, it will automatically create or update the `app/.db_config_auto.yaml` file with the connection details for the container.
 This ensures that the application can connect to the Neo4j instance even if the container's IP address changes.

+## Neo4j Plugins
+The Neo4j container started by the application comes with the APOC (Awesome Procedures On Cypher) plugin pre-installed and configured.
+APOC provides many useful procedures and functions that extend Neo4j's capabilities, such as:

+- Data import/export
+- Graph algorithms
+- Data conversion
+- Text processing
+- And many more

+You can use APOC procedures and functions in your Cypher queries without any additional configuration.

 ## Security Considerations
 - The configuration files contain sensitive information (passwords)
 - Ensure that the configuration files are not committed to version control